A Local’s Guide to Visiting Lecce, Italy

 1. Enjoy Baroque architecture

-If not, at least do some reading and research ahead of time so that you understand a bit more about this architectural style and peculiar moment of history.
+If you choose to explore on your own, at least do some reading and research ahead of time so that you understand a bit more about this architectural style and peculiar moment of history.

 Some of the most famous examples are the Basilica di Santa Croce, the Cathedral, the Chiesa di Santa Chiara, and the Chiesa di San Matteo.
 All 4 of the city’s historic gates are also worth a look.